The Aztecs were a Mesoamerican people living in Mexico from 1300 to 1521 CE, before the Spanish conquest of the sixteenth century.

-The Aztecs were a Mesoamerican people living in Mexico from 1300 to 1521 AD, before the Spanish conquest of the 16th century.
-They originated from an alliance of hunter-gatherers in the Valley of Mexico who became the dominant force in the region.
-The Aztecs were also primarily an agricultural people who lived off of the land.
-The grew the likes of maize, beans, squashes, potatoes, tomatoes, and avocadoes, and regularly engaged in the hunting and fishing of the local game.
+The Aztecs originated from an alliance of hunter-gatherers in the Valley of Mexico who became the dominant force in the region.
+They were also primarily agricultural people who lived off of the land and grew the likes of maize, beans, squashes, potatoes, tomatoes, and avocadoes, and regularly engaged in the hunting and fishing.

-The heart of the Aztec empire was their capital city Tenochtitlan.
+The heart of their empire was the capital city, Tenochtitlan.
 Prior to the founding of Tenochtitlan, central Mexico consisted of city-states that competed for dominance in the region.
-Tenochtitlan, founded in 1325 on a small island, would become the most powerful, and its ruins can even be seen at the center of Mexico City today.
-The city expanded to such an extent that it became the largest in the Pre-Columbian Americas, and it possessed a complex social system consisting of numerous social classes from slaves to ordinary commoners, nobles, merchants, and the king.
+Tenochtitlan, founded in 1325 on a small island, became the most powerful and expanded to such an extent that it became the largest in the Pre-Columbian Americas.
+It was home to a complex social system consisting of numerous classes, from slaves to ordinary commoners, nobles, merchants, and the king.
+Rulers were believed to be representatives of God and therefore ruled with divine right.

-Rulers were believed to be representatives of God and therefore ruled with divine right, and the social class of a citizen could be identified by where they lived in the city.
-It also boasted a lively market place as many tens of thousands of visitors would descend on the city on major market days.
-At Tenochtitlan’s height, and at the time the Spanish arrived, it had a population well over 100 000.
+The social class of citizens could be identified by where they lived in the urban environs.
+It also boasted a lively market, as many tens of thousands of visitors would descend on the city on major market days.
+At Tenochtitlan’s height and at the time the Spanish arrived, it had a population well over 100,000.

 […] Aztecs were an agricultural people living in Mexico from 1300 to 1521 CE.
 Religiously, the Aztecs were […]